Loading...

 Industry Associations: Join the Council of Supply Chain Management Professionals (CSCMP) for networking, job boards, and professional development.
 Student and transitioning military rates are available.
 The annual EDGE conference is where supply chain hiring happens.
 Also look at the Institute for Supply Management (ISM) for procurement-focused roles.

 Cross-Branch Networking: Supply chain roles are not branch-specific.
-Connect with Navy LS Logistics Specialists, Air Force 2S0X1 Materiel Management specialists, and Marine Corps 3043 Supply Administration veterans.
+Connect with Navy LS Logistics Specialists, Air Force 2S0X1 Materiel Management specialists, and Marine Corps 3043 Supply Administration veterans, and Marine Corps 0431 Logistics/Embarkation Specialists.
 You all compete for the same civilian roles, and networking across branches expands your referral network.

 Resume and Job Search Tools: Build your supply chain resume with the BMR resume builder.
 For federal positions, use the federal resume builder and create your USAJobs profile immediately.
 Do not wait until you ETS.
 Key agencies for 92As: DLA, Army Materiel Command, GSA, VA, and every installation Directorate of Logistics (DOL).